TheodoreAlenas/uni-os-tdd/notes.md

 - shmem could be char *
 - shmem functions should take child id, not size
 - rename `handle_not_done`
+- rename `child->names`
 - clean up child's loop

 - test on SSH

 - child time arg

+- tell about the backwards writing

 ## Mocks